-With the weather closing in, it's time to accept the inevitable: spending every Saturday in a beer garden is a thing of the past.
+With the weather well and truly against us, it's time to accept the inevitable: freezing is the new norm and the sooner we accept it the better.
 Winter has come.
 Deal with it.

 It's not all bad though.
 With winter comes warm alcoholic beverages, skipping work because of "flu", and huddling round an open fire.
 If your landlord's not on board with your attempts to un-brick that "decorative chimney", there are still plenty of places you can get in on the fun.
 Here are some of the best.

 This family-run restaurant has got ultimate cosy vibes, with its wooden decor, comfy sofas and background sounds of fire crackling.
 Add the aroma of a sunday roast lathered in gravy and Bob's yer uncle: a perf wintery pub.

 Posh pub with good grub, you could certainly do worse than the Florence.
 Cosy is the operative word here: there is both a fireplace and a garden to be had.
 The pub also brews three of their own ales on-site, making this a truly well-rounded drinking hole.

 There's a lot that goes hand in hand with an open fire - marshmallows, hot chocolate, and... a Pac Man Machine?
 It may not be a well known combo, but Lord Morpeth might be onto something here.
 Snuggle up by the fire, play a game or two, and have a lovely, snug afternoon.

 Some local residents just spent two years saving The Chesham Arms from a property developer... this is one loved pub.
 We can totally see why – a sweet balcony, open fires, a completely re-done interior, and a tidy beer selection.